pylhc/pylhc.github.io/docs/guis/betabeat/bpm_panel.md

 The original application of SVD on BPMs data cleaning can be found [in this publication][svd_clean_rhic].

-If SVD is enabled in the settings, the external SVD cleaning python script will be called for the current file during the loading process.
-If SVD cleaning detects and removes bad BPMs, they will be marked in the BPM names list.
+If SVD is enabled in the settings, the external SVD cleaning python script will be called for the current file during the loading process. when SVD cleaning detects and removes bad BPMs, they will be marked in the BPM names list.

 All the settings mentioned above can be changed in the global settings panel:
 <figure>
 <center>
   <img src="../../../assets/images/cleaning_settings.png" width="95%" />
-  <figcaption>Settings panel where cleaning thresholds can be changed.</figcaption>
+  <figcaption>Settings panel, where cleaning thresholds can be changed.</figcaption>
 </center>
 </figure>

-Turn-by-turn data cleaning is summurized in the output file which can be found under the path:
+Turn-by-turn data cleaning is summarized in the output file which can be found at:
 `Measurements/Beam1@...1-6600/Beam1@...sdds.bad_bpms_{x,y}.`

 It contains BPM names and corresponding threshold which identified a BPM as faulty.